microsoft/rushstack-websites/websites/lfx.rushstack.io/docs/pages/concepts/pnpm_lockfile.md

   `.pnpm/@rushstack+k@1.0.0_wxpgugna4ivthu7yyu4fmciltu/node_modules/@rushstack/k>`

 The `.pnpm` disk folder can be found under `common/temp/node_modules/`, and PNPM's various symlinks will ultimately point into paths under this folder.
-These disk paths are not represented in the lockfile; to see them, you need to run `rush install` and then inspect the resulting `common/temp` folder.
+The exact disk paths are implementation details and therefore not captured in the lockfile; to observe them, you need to run `rush install` and then inspect the resulting `common/temp` folder.

 The `_@rushstack+m@1.0.0` suffix is really just an informational label to improve readability for humans.
-In cases where the label would be too long, PNPM falls back to generating a hashed string such as `_wxpgugna4ivthu7yyu4fmciltu`.
+In cases where the generated label would be too long, PNPM falls back to using a hashed string such as `_wxpgugna4ivthu7yyu4fmciltu`.

 ## Lockfile "entries"

 Lockfile Explorer refers to the `importers:` and `packages:` items as **lockfile entries**.
-It's important to understand that they don't represent package versions, but rather **_folders on disk_** where a package version got installed.
-A single package version may produce multiple lockfile entries, in the case of doppelgangers.
+It's important to understand that "entries" don't correspond to package versions, but rather **_folders on disk_** where a package version got installed: A single package version may produce multiple lockfile entries, in the case of doppelgangers.

 The Lockfile Explorer UI displays `importers:` on the "Projects" tab.
 The `packages:` are displayed the "Packages" tab.